aws-solutions-library-samples/guidance-for-dynamic-game-npc-dialogue-on-aws/README.md

                 ComboBoxUri = "<ADD `RagApiEndpointUrl` VALUE FROM GUIDANCE DEPLOYMENT>";
             }
     ```
-8. Save the `SpeechComponent.cpp` file, and close VS Code.
+9. Save the `SpeechComponent.cpp` file, and close VS Code.
-9. Using the Unreal Editor, click the `Compile` button to recompile the C++ code.
+10. Using the Unreal Editor, click the `Compile` button to recompile the C++ code.
-10. Once the updated code has been compiled, click the `Launch` button to interact with the ___Ada___ NPC.
+11. Once the updated code has been compiled, click the `Launch` button to interact with the ___Ada___ NPC.

 ### Hydrating the vector store

-If you have set the `ENABLE_RAG` parameter is set to `True` in the `constants.py` file, the following steps to hydrate the **Amazon OpenSearch Service** vector database for RAG:
+If you have set the `ENABLE_RAG` parameter to `True` in the `constants.py` file, the following steps will demonstrate how to hydrate the **Amazon OpenSearch Service** vector database for RAG:

 1. Use provided copy of [Treasure Island by Robert Louis Stevenson](assets/data/pg120.txt).
-    >__NOTE:__ This file is available for reuse under the terms of the Project Gutenberg License, included with the ebook or online at www.gutenberg.org.
 2. Using the AWS Console, navigate to Amazon S3 service, and select the bucket with the following format, `<WORKLOAD NAME>-prod-<REGION>-<ACCOUNT NUMBER>`.
 For example,  `aida-prod-us-west-2-123456789`.
 3. Upload the Treasure Island File, by clicking on the upload button, and selecting the file `pg120.txt` file.
 This will trigger the **AWS Lambda** function that starts a an **Amazon SageMaker Processing Job** to hydrate the **Amazon OpenSearch Service** database.
 3. Using the AWS console, search for, and click on the **Amazon SageMaker** service to open the service console.
 Using the navigation panel on the left-hand side, expand the `Processing` option, and then select `Processing jobs`.
 You'll see a processing job has been started, for example `Ada-RAG-Ingest-01-21-20-13-20`.
 This jobs executes the process of chunking the ebook data, converting it to embeddings, and hydrating the database.